CompanyMen/.github/profile/README.md

 # Welcome
 We're glad you've taken the time to become informed.
-Whether you're working for the CIA, an agent of the federal government, state of Georgia, a member of the military, a "company man" or someone else there's a lot of valuable and possibly life-saving information inside.
-Select your grouo below to get started:
+Whether you're working for the CIA, an agent of the federal government, state of Georgia, a member of the military, a "company man" or someone else, there's a lot of valuable and possibly life-saving information inside.
+Select your group below to get started:

 ## Team 'Murica